troch/troch.github.io/_generator/src/redux-analytics-without-middleware.md

 ## Listening to actions

-Most of the time, observing changes in state is what one needs for analytics.
-However, sometimes, you just want to react to an action being dispatched.
+Observing changes in state for analytics will get you there most of the time.
+However, sometimes reacting to an action being dispatched is what you need.
 Considering the same example, I also need to call an affiliate when a user has just signed up.
-I can't observe the current user value changing: I would have no idea if it changed because of an acquisition.
-I just need to react to the action dispatched by successful sign up.
+I can't observe the current user value changing: I would have no idea if it changed because of an acquisition, a log in or a password reset.
+I just need to react to the action dispatched by a successful sign up.

 Actions are like events, and the way we listen to events is by adding event listeners (`addEventListener(eventType, listener)`).
 Why not have an `addActionListener(actionType, listener)`?
 We just need to make use of an absolute brilliant feature of redux: store enhancers.